 1. Before Publishing

-- START WITH WHY (Rutgers has a great example).
+- START WITH WHY (Rutgers has a great example on the importance of Information Security).

 - Don’t just copy existing official policies.